 God wrestled the beautiful Lebombo Mountains from the steamy Maputaland plains and then allowed nature to rule here with a harsh hand for hundreds of years.
 But the vast herds of game lured determined men : hunters and explorers, and so began the advance of white man in the early 19th century.
 Hunters made considerable fortunes.
-One such hunter known as “Elephant White”, shot 150 elephant in one season.
+One such hunter known as “Elephant White”, shot 150 elephants in one season.
 In the plenitude and greed that was Africa, everything seemed inexhaustible.

 But the abundant game began to dwindle and in 1874 President Kruger proclaimed the Pongola Game Reserve, the first protected reserve in Africa.
 The Anglo Boer War in 1899 brought chaos and the new Game Reserve was abandoned.
 For years thereafter due to a lack of funds, muddled boundaries and political agendas, the game reserve became a “white elephant”.